quellish/LinkedInForMobileDevelopers/manuscript/Introduction.md

 ![LinkedIn search results](images/linkedinserpsmall.png)

 Each result is constructed using the photo, name, headline, location, title and company information from a user's profile.
-This what anyone searching for you will see first - keep that in mind when editing your profile.
+These search results are what anyone who is searching for someone like you will see first - keep that in mind when editing your profile.

 Here "John Yaya" has just signed up for LinkedIn and provided the minimum information the onboarding process required.